mpyne-navy/dsb-report/dsb-report.md

 weapon-system software will be lower if it does.
 Present practices are penny-wise and pound-foolish in many petty ways.

-Recommendations {#rec:17 .unnumbered}
+Recommendations
 ---------------

+<a id="recommendation-17"></a>
-### *Recommendation 17: DoD should devise increased productivity incentives for custom-built software contracts, and make such incentivized contracts the standard practice.* {#recommendation-17-dod-should-devise-increased-productivity-incentives-for-custom-built-software-contracts-and-make-such-incentivized-contracts-the-standard-practice. .unnumbered}
+### *Recommendation 17: DoD should devise increased productivity incentives for custom-built software contracts, and make such incentivized contracts the standard practice.*

 A new contracting form, part-way between fixed-price and cost-plus-fee, should be devised.
 For instance, on a cost-type contract, a productivity